 Tennis elbow or lateral epicondylitis is a painful overuse injury that affects the lateral (outer) elbow and develops gradually over time.
-The affected soft tissues involved in tennis elbow are the forearm extensor muscle group and the common extensor tendon.
-The forearm extensor muscle group travels from the back of the wrist and joins at the common extensor tendon.
-Via the common extensor tendon the group attaches to the bony bump on the outside of the elbow called the lateral epicondyle.
+The primary tissues involved in tennis elbow are the forearm extensor muscle group and the common extensor tendon.
+The forearm extensor muscles travel from the back of the wrist and join at the common extensor tendon which is located at the outside of the elbow.

-The repetitive contracting of the forearm muscles during hand and forearm activities can shorten and contract the extensor muscles causing strain and micro tears in the common extensor tendon.
-The strain and micro tearing of the tendon eventually develops into pain and swelling at the site of attachment on the outer elbow.
+Repetitive contraction of the forearm muscles during hand and forearm activities can shorten the extensor muscles, causing strain and micro-tears in the common extensor tendon.
+The strain and micro-tearing of the tendon eventually develops into pain and swelling at the site of attachment on the outer elbow.

-Individuals that suffer from tennis elbow will often experience tenderness and pain on the common extensor tendon, which can radiate from the outside of the elbow down the forearm to the wrist.
-Some may also develop pain and weakness when opening jars, using a screwdriver, playing racket sports, shaking hands and gripping objects.
+Individuals that suffer from tennis elbow will often experience tenderness and pain at the outer elbow, which can radiate from the outside of the elbow down the forearm.
+Some may also develop pain and weakness when opening jars, using a screwdriver, playing racket sports, or shaking hands.

-Despite its name tennis elbow more often than not affects people who do not play tennis.
-Those most at risk for this condition are those whose jobs or activities involve repetitive use of the hands and forearms such as: carpenters, plumbers, crossfitters, office and construction workers.
+Despite its name “tennis elbow” often affects people who do not play tennis.
+Those most at risk are those whose jobs or activities involve repetitive use of the hands and forearms such as: carpenters, weightlifters, crossfitters, office and construction workers.

-Like all forms of Tendinopathies, tennis elbow does respond treatment, however the most effective way to treat it is through prevention.
+Like all forms of tendinitis and tendinopathies, the best way to manage tennis elbow is to avoid it.
 Below are 3 tips to help prevent tennis elbow.

 Perform a pre-activity or pre-work warm up